25 Reasons Why You Should Become an MRI Technologist

 Program length can vary, but it usually takes around two years to complete the course and obtain a degree or certificate.
 Compared to some other healthcare degrees, this is quite accessible.
 Some career paths require four to five years of studies before you can start working.

 If you decide to join the MRI workforce, you’ll be working in the field in barely 2 years, and in a field with high demand for qualified individuals.

-To find more about MRI education and all the requirements, check out AIMS Education’s MRI program page.
+To find out more about MRI education in New Jersey and all the requirements, check out AIMS Education’s MRI program page.